Skip to content

 Where To Stay

-The Lerwick Hotel is the sister to the Shetland Hotel and it’s at the Southern end of the town.
-There is no parking at the hotel, but street parking is available nearby.
+The Lerwick Hotel is the sister hotel to the Shetland Hotel.
+It is at the southern end of the town.

-The Brae Hotel is less historic but handily located in the centre of the village.
+The Brae Hotel is less historic but is handily located in the center of the village.

 Lerwick Shetland